dchou1618/MAWILab-Feature-Selection/README.md

 a christmas tree", which could explain why these flags appear to be the driving features for causing an observation to be labeled as normal or not.
+  - From running wireshark for packet capture in real-time, one can run `sudo nmap -sX [routerIP]` to test how a local router may respond to an xmas tree scan. -sX is the tag indicating xmas that will flip on the flags urg, fin and push.